 Research background

-It is worthwhile to explore which effective ingredients in the supernatants of Bacillus subtilis, Enterococcus faecium, and Enterococcus faecalis and which signaling pathways are regulating SERT expression further.
+It is worthwhile to explore which effective ingredients in the supernatants of Bacillus subtilis, Enterococcus faecium, and Enterococcus faecalis and which signaling pathways are regulating serotonin transporter (SERT) expression further.

 Research motivation

 The supernatants of B. subtilis, E. faecium, and E. faecalis can upregulate SERT expression in intestinal epithelial cells and the intestinal tissues in the rat model of PI-IBS.
 And combined supernatants of B. subtilis and E. faecalis was more efficacious than single supernatant.